 Easy Vellarikka Kichadi/Pachadi Recipe Without Coconut – Easy Cucumber/Vellarikka Curry Without Coconut Kerala Style Recipe

-Vellarikka kichadi recipe without coconut is a very easy South Indian style kichadi recipe made of fresh cucumber and yogurt with added spices.
-Vellarikka kichadi is the name for this recipe in Kerala ( South Indian state) where malayalam is the language.
+Vellarikka kichadi recipe without coconut (vellarikka is cucumber) is a very easy South Indian Kerala style vellarikka curry without coconut (Kerala cucumber curry without coconut) which is made of fresh cucumber and yogurt with few added spices.

 Sometimes we are just too busy we want to make it really quick, or sometimes we are just out of stock of coconut, but that doesn’t mean you cannot enjoy vellarikka kichadi or cucumber kichadi.
 You can easily prepare this cucumber or vellarikka kichadi in yogurt gravy without coconut and it is simple and tasty as well.
 You can enjoy few spoons of vellarikka kichadi with rice for lunch or dinner.